omerhakim/Mode_2_Project/README.md

 <img src = "./images/image17.png">
 <img src = "./images/image13.png">

 During the process I found out that predicting Happiness can be very complicated and that some variables cancel others or have different influence in different countries.
-In general, the most influental variable on the prediction of Happiness is **log of GDP per Capita**.
+In general, the most influential variable on the prediction of Happiness is **log of GDP per Capita**.
 Other variable which stayed part of the final model where Death-rate,GINI Coefficient and local dummy variables of specific areas (NEAR_EAST and SUB_SAHARAN_AFRICA)

 Below is the  final Model OLS report, Residual and Q-Q Plot: